MahaSci/NEA-Seafloor-Litter-Analysis/README.md

 * I'd like to say a big thank you to:
   - Vasi Pavaloi, my facilitator, for all his support and helpful advice throughout this project.
   - Niel McEwen, my subject expert, whose amazing expertise and knowledge made this project possible
-  - Mahnoor Hussain, my  cousin, for her brilliant advice on the interaction design and aesthetics of my dashboard.
+  - Mahnoor Hussain, my cousin, for her brilliant feedback on the interaction design and aesthetics of my dashboard.